realumhelp/Creality-K1-and-K1-Max_wiki/Install-Rooted-Firmware.md

 <br />

+> [!NOTE]
-<u>Note:</u> Root access must be re-enabled if you restore the printer to default settings.
+> Root access must be re-enabled if you restore the printer to default settings.

 <br />